vanHeemstraSystems/ballerina-kubernetes-headstart/README.md

 ***Note***: In case the following error occurred, ```error: compilation failed: error: could not connect to remote repository to find versions for: ballerina/io. reason: PKIX path validation failed: java.security.cert.CertPathValidatorException: validity check failed```, add a ***Ballerina Central access token*** to your Ballerina settings as mentioned at the start of this document.

+## 500 - Running a Ballerina Package/Project (including the modules)

-After having build the Ballerina Package/Project, you can run it as follows:
+After having build the Ballerina Package/Project, starting outside the Ballerina Package/Project, you can ***run*** the Ballerina Package/Project (including the modules) as follows:

 ```
 $ ls -la